-Module 4.0 units 40/40 lec/lab MB 140 Documentation and Records
+Module 4.0 units 40/40 lec/lab MB 140 Documentation and Records advanced techniques using EHR software.

-In this module, students will learn about the medical documentation process.
-Students will experience hands-on electronic health records standards and advanced techniques using EHR software.
 Students will learn about the paper claim and medicine.
 Students will learn about the skeletal system, the muscular system, the eye, ocular adnexa, auditory, and operating microscope.
 Students will also learn how to bill and code for procedures and diagnoses relating to these systems.
-There are no prerequisites.
+There are no prereauisites.